futoin/specs/draft/ftn16_cid_tool.md

     * .maxTotalMemory - memory limit for deployment
     * .maxCpuCount - CPU count the deployment expected to utilize
     * .listenAddress - address to bind services by default
+    * .user - user for service execution
+    * .group - group for service execution
+    * .runtimeDir = {.deployDir}/.runtime - location for temporary files required for runtime:
+        * UNIX socket files
+        * UNIX pipes
+        * Process ID files
+        * On-the-fly configuration files
     * .autoServices - map of lists, to be auto-generated in deployment process
         * .maxMemory - maximal memory per instance (for deployment config)
         * .maxCpuCount - maximal CPU count an instance can use (for multiCore)
         * .maxClients - expected number of clients the instance can handle
         * .socketType - one of .entryPoints[.entryPoint].socketTypes
-        * .socketAddr - assigned socket address, if applicable
+        * .socketAddress - assigned socket address, if applicable
         * .socketPort - assigned socket port, if applicable
         * .socketPath - assigned socket path, if applicable